-Although I have a couple dozen in my desk drawer, I only have one on my desk – my favorite – her.
-I know that you’re not supposed to have favorites, ’cause it can really mess up the other pens and make them feel inferior.
-But the way I look at it, that’s okay, ’cause they are!
+Although I have a couple dozen in my desk drawer, I only have one on my desk—my favorite—her.
+I know that you’re not supposed to have favorites, because it can really mess up the other pens and make them feel inferior.
+But the way I look at it, that’s okay, because they are!

 Eventually I had to accept that she was gone.
 I pulled a replacement out of the drawer, but it wasn’t the same; it wasn’t her.
 Each time I went to write, I was painfully reminded of my loss.

-Then today, a surprise of surprises, I was at my desk and reached for a pen – and it was her.
+Then today, a surprise of surprises happened.
+Sitting at my desk, I reached for a pen—and it was her.
 She came back.
 I didn’t ask where she’d been or what she’d done.